Chris-June/MCP-Server-Python/README.md

 ## Recent Improvements

+### Contextual Analysis for Specialized Domains
+- Implemented domain-specific analysis capabilities for various business areas
+- Created specialized analysis templates for finance, marketing, operations, sales, and more
+- Added automatic extraction of domain-specific terminology and patterns
+- Integrated domain-specific metrics and frameworks into AI responses
+- Enhanced system prompts with domain-specific guidance
+- Created API endpoints for domain analysis and template management
+- Improved relevance and specificity of AI responses for specialized domains

 ### Advanced Memory Features
 - Implemented memory tagging and categorization system for better organization
 - Created hierarchical memory access control with role-based permissions